Odin94/Heartsong-Heart-character-creator/README.md

 <!--
 V1 release requirements:

-* Some analytics to see if people actually use it
+* Some analytics to see if people actually use it (done)
 * skill/domain/protection pick & those abilities
 * JSON upload/download (done)
 * (stretch) PDF download (done)